Metric distortion Under Probabilistic Voting: Metric Distortion of Random Dictator Under Probabilistic Voting

-We now study a randomized voting rule which picks a random voter and chooses their favourite candidate as the winner.
+We now study a randomized voting rule that picks a random voter and chooses their favorite candidate as the winner.
 This simple scheme has a metric distortion of 3 in the classical model.
-However, under probabilistic voting, we observe that its metric distortion can be much larger.
-We first give an upper bound, which is linear in m.
+However, under probabilistic voting, its metric distortion can be much larger.
+We first give an upper bound, which is linear in \(m\).